Mind the Gap: Why the NIST AI Risk Framework Breaks Down in the Global South

 - 🎥 Explained: Why the NIST AI Risk Framework Breaks Down in the Global South

-- 2. The Foundational Divide: Structural Constraints to Adoption in the Global South
+- 2. Why the Framework Is Harder to Apply in the Global South

 - 📥 AI Policy Tracker — NIST AI RMF and the Global South Explainer Deck (PDF)